Baron Focused Growth Fund: Latest Insights and Commentary

 CONTRIBUTORS

-- Spotify Technology S.A. is a leading global digital music service offering on-demand audio streaming through paid premium subscriptions and an ad-supported model.
-Shares were up, once again attributable to another impressive beat in gross margins and a healthy increase in operating margins.
+- Spotify Technology S.A. is a leading global digital music service, offering on-demand audio streaming through paid premium subscriptions and an ad-supported model.
+Shares of Spotify were up, largely due to solid underlying results and the company's durability amid an unpredictable macroeconomic environment.
 Spotify has been on a path to structurally increase gross margins, aided by its high-margin artist promotions marketplace, growing contribution from podcasts, and structural investments in advertising.
-Users continued to grow at a double-digit pace despite price hikes.
+Users continued to grow at a double-digit pace despite recent price hikes.
+Spotify remains a sticky subscription product with relative resilience in times of consumer uncertainty.
 Spotify also continued to innovate on the product side, calling 2025 the "year of accelerated execution," with priorities in improving advertising, expanding into video, developing a Super Premium tier, and taking more market share.
-We view Spotify as a long-term winner in music streaming with potential to reach 1 billion-plus monthly active users.
+We continue to view Spotify as a long-term winner in music streaming with potential to reach 1 billion-plus monthly active users.

 DETRACTORS